Catacombs The Chilling Side of the City of Paris?

 Via – parisperfect.com

-Residents of the Les Halles neighbourhood near Paris’s oldest and largest cemetery, Les Innocents complained about the unbearable stench of decomposing flesh that filled the air.
+Residents of the Les Halles neighborhood near Paris’s oldest and largest cemetery, Les Innocents complained about the unbearable stench of decomposing flesh that filled the air.
 Even perfume stores claimed that they couldn’t continue their business because of the unpleasant smell.

 As a result, in 1763 Louis XV banned further burials in the capital.
 But, since the Church didn’t want the cemeteries to be disturbed nothing was changed.